• About

 closeup of lavender leaves growing

-These fragrant lavender leaves are still going strong in October
+These fragrant lavender leaves are still going strong in my garden in October

 That part of the plant is the flower.
 Like other plants, lavender uses its leaves for photosynthesis.
 While your lavender plant might produce a number of little buds, it will be covered in many times more leaves.
 Learning how to use them expands how much you can do with your lavender crop.